 The biggest thing to note is that lab grown diamonds are not “stamped out” or molded like putty.
 Diamond crystals, called rough, are made in a lab setting using a diamond seed.
 After the rough is formed, it’s all about the cutting, just like in mine diamonds.

 As a third-generation jeweler, I’ve seen so many diamonds come across my desk these past 25 years.
-And boy do I have some stories!
-I know what to look for, and will help you pick the best diamond – whether is’s a mined diamond or a lab diamond – for your engagement ring!
+And boy, do I have some stories!
+I know what to look for (believe it or not, there’s math involved!) and will help you pick the best diamond – whether it’s a mined diamond or a lab grown diamond – for your engagement ring!

-Because of how they are made and more importantly, how they are obtained, lab grown diamonds generally cost 30-50% less than mined diamonds.
+Because of how they are made and, more importantly, how they are obtained, lab grown diamonds generally cost 50% less than mined diamonds.

-But, picking out a lab grown diamond still requires some expertise.
-There are good looking diamonds, and some that look like chunks of ice melting salt.
-As my grandpa used to say, you need to pick out the diamond that “winks at you”.
+But picking out a lab grown diamond still requires some expertise.
+There are good looking diamonds, and diamonds that look like chunks of ice-melting salt.
+As my grandpa used to say, you need to pick out the diamond that “winks at you.”
 That’s where I can help!

 Then, hydrogen is pumped into the chamber and ignited.
 Methane, which is the source of carbon for diamonds, is introduced, and the diamond is left to grow, layer by layer, for about 12 weeks.